-It’s almost that time of the year where we begin a Bible reading plan together as a church.
+It’s that time of the year where we begin a Bible reading plan together as a church.
 If you have never read through the Bible before, why not commit to reading through this year with us?
-And if you’ve already read through the Bible, read it again!
+And if you’ve already read through the Bible, read it again.
+And again.
+And again.

 Christians for centuries past have made it a spiritual discipline to read through the Bible—not just once—but regularly.
-The word of God is incredibly rich.
-It is food for the Christian, not just a book to be read once.
-It’s where we learn about God.
-It’s where we learn to follow Him according to His plans and purposes or our flourishing.
-It’s where we see the beauty and glory of God’s goodness through Jesus Christ.
+The word of God is incredibly rich food for the Christian.
+It’s where we learn about God, his goodness, glory, and the blessing of obedience to him.
+It’s where we find trustworthy instruction about how to live our lives in a world when everyone has an opinion, but so many opinions lead to sorrow.
+It’s where we see the beauty and glory of God’s goodness and salvation for us through Jesus Christ.

-But don’t just take my word for it.
-The Psalmist writes about God’s word in Psalm 19:7 – 11:
+For good reason, the Psalmist writes about God’s word in Psalm 19:7 – 11

 reviving the soul;

 8 the precepts of the LORD are right,